-At Sampson, we are fortunate to be a part of a diverse community celebrated for it's unique talents!
-We are proud to welcome all families, caregivers and guardians, whether working inside or outside of the home to come explore the ways one can volunteer and be a part of this amazing experience!
+At Sampson, we are proud to welcome all families, caregivers and guardians, whether working inside or outside of the home, to come explore the ways one can volunteer and support our Stallion family!

-Check out the list below and if you have any questions do not hesitate to reference the FAQ link below or email us at firstname.lastname@example.org
+Check out the list below and if you have any questions email us at email@example.com

 BINGO night is such a fun family event in February!
 This committee will work together to coordinate tickets, food, prizes and more.
 This is a great event to meet new friends, work with local businesses, and interact with the Sampson teachers!

-JA BizTown combines in-class learning with a day-long visit to a simulated town.
+JA BizTown is a 5th grade program that combines in-class learning with a day-long visit to a simulated town.
 This popular program allows elementary school students to operate banks, manage restaurants, write checks, and vote for mayor.
 The program helps students connect the dots between what they learn in school and the real world.

 The Imagination Garden is a special part of our 2nd and 3rd Grade science program.
 On garden days, 2nd and 3rd Graders work in the garden where they learn how to grow vegetables from seed, care for crops organically and how to enjoy the harvest!
 All lessons are prepared and delivered, to our teachers by Ms. Stephanie Baker with Ready To Grow Gardens.
 These lessons are in line with science curriculum objectives set by the district and the school.
 Whether you have a green thumb or a black one, the garden is always in need of volunteers to help ensure the success of the garden with tasks such as watering, pruning and weeding.
 Shifts are only an hour long, and little ones are welcome.
 Volunteers are also needed to help out with special projects like the “Salad Party Day” where students discover the joy of eating fresh veggies from their own garden!